 I’ve been involved in several really interesting projects.
-At the moment, I’ve just finished writing a literature review on a relatively new imaging modality called photoacoustic imaging to evaluate whether there is potential for it to be used in future clinical trials to diagnose and monitor progression of immuno-inflammation diseases.
+At the moment, I’ve just finished writing a literature review on a relatively new imaging modality called photoacoustic imaging to evaluate whether it has potential for future clinical trials to diagnose and monitor progression of immuno-inflammation diseases.
 I’m attending a conference in Nottingham this week on optical and photoacoustic imaging and will present my findings to the team at the next meeting.

 What do you think you have got out of this experience so far?

 I have developed a great deal of transferable skills.
-For example I have developed my organisational skills by leading external engagement with international core labs to organise meetings that have taken place intercontinentally.
-I have developed confidence in contributing in large conference calls with various professionals.
-Most importantly I have started networking with people in the industry as well as academic collaborators who have given me some valuable information and guidance for the future.
+For example, I have developed my organisational skills by leading external engagement with international core labs to organise meetings that have taken place intercontinentally.
+I have developed confidence in contributing to large conference calls with various professionals.
+Most importantly, I have started networking with people in the industry as well as academic collaborators who have given me some valuable information and guidance for the future.

-Do you have any tips and advice to current students thinking of undertaking a year in industry?
+Do you have any advice for current students thinking of undertaking a year in industry?

-Make the first move and get in contact with industries that interest you even if they are not advertising internships because you have nothing to lose.
+Make the first move and contact industries that interest you – even if they are not advertising internships – because you have nothing to lose.
 Companies appreciate enthusiastic people reaching out to them to ask if there are any work experience opportunities and in my case even created an industrial placement for me!